mockoon/mockoon.com/content/blog/building-own-analytics-fun-and-profit.md

 }
 ```

-Events are then stored in two BigQuery tables.
-One for the app telemetry, the other for the website analytics.
+Events are then stored in **two BigQuery tables**.
+One for the application telemetry and the other for the website analytics.
 The schema of the tables is the same as the event objects.

 ```typescript
 @Injectable()